Center for Shock, Trauma and Anesthesiology Research

 The Shock, Trauma and Anesthesiology Research organized research center (STAR-ORC) is a world-class, multi-disciplinary research and educational center focusing on critical care and organ support, resuscitation, surgical outcomes, patient safety and injury prevention.

-The Shock, Trauma and Anesthesiology Research Center serves as a research umbrella for the Department of Anesthesiology and the Program in Trauma.
-Many of the researchers working in the new research center are doctors who care for trauma patients at the University of Maryland’s R Adams Cowley Shock Trauma Center.
+The STAR-ORC serves as a research umbrella for the Department of Anesthesiology and the Program in Trauma.
+Many researchers working in the research center are doctors caring for trauma patients at the University of Maryland’s R Adams Cowley Shock Trauma Center.

 The STAR Center's mission is to facilitate translational research in areas related to trauma, tissue injury, critical care, and anesthesiology.